HMS Vimiera (1917): Second World War

 In December 1941, she was adopted by the civil community of Sandbach, Cheshire, following the successful Warship Week National Saving campaign.
-Vimiera, under the command of Lieutenant-Commander Angus Alexander Mackenzie, RNR, was sunk by a mine in the Thames estuary off East Spile Buoy on 9 January 1942 with the loss of around 96 hands.
+Vimiera, under the command of Lieutenant-Commander Angus Alexander Mackenzie, RNR, was sunk by a mine in the Thames estuary off East Spile Buoy, near the Isle of Sheppey on 9 January 1942 with the loss of around 96 hands.
 92 or 93 went down with the ship, and a further four of the 38 survivors died of wounds.
+The survivors were brought to shore and tended to at Sheerness.

 Eight of her nine officers survived, and Lt.
 Cdr.
 Mackenzie, having been found blameless in the sinking, was put in command of HMS Liddesdale.
 Vimiera's loss was commemorated on a memorial within HMS Graham.